funcompbio/practical9/practical9.md

     ![](mywebsite1.png)

-2. Click on the `Pages` menu option on the left panel.
+2. Click on the `Pages` menu option on the left panel under _Code and automation_.

     ![](mywebsite2.png)

-3. Click on the pull-down menu of the publishing source that says `None` and select the `main` branch.
+3. Click on the pull-down menu of the publishing source that says `None` in section _Branch_, and select the `main` branch.

     ![](mywebsite3.png)